GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (185) .md

 **At Higher Tiers**: The benefits for casting at higher times is noted above

 **Critical Failure**: You fail to ignite the flame properly, inflicting an attack roll against yourself.
 If the attack roll is odd, its a fire attack.
 If even, necrotic.
 It gains a bonus equal to the spell's tier for the purpose of inflicting a critical hit against you.

+#### Noseblind

+**Minimum Tier**: 1

+**Casting Time**: 2 actions

+**Effect**: You you direct concentrated scent of an unknown nature around you, etending out 1 yard, and directed away from you in a 4 yard cone.
+Everything caught within the area (including yourself) must succeed a [Rflx] or [Fort] save, whichever is lower for that creature, or become incapable of smelling anything at all for a number of minutes equal to the points of failure.
+The DV is equal to the spellcheck result + spell tier.
+A critical failure causes the creature to also be dazed for a number of phases equal to the points of failure as a result of the overwhelming sensation.

+If the caster has a handful of matter (solid,liquid/gaseos) in their hand or a container in their possession when casting the spell, they may have it consumed by the spell to cause the smell generated to be that of the material.
+Regardless, the scent of the spell itself is detectable for a number of hours equal to 2+spell tier.

+A critical success with the spellcheck prevents the caster from blasting themselves with the overwhelming scent.

+**At Higher Tiers**: In addition to the above noted benefits, for each tier beyond minimum, you may choose one of the following
+* The length of the cone is increased by 1 yard
+* The distance the scent emits from you, other than the cone, is increased or decreased by 1 yard.
+If reduced to 0 this way, it does not affect you
+* The duration of the scent is increased or decreased by 1.5 hours

+**Critical Failure**: You overwhelm only yourself with the scent.
+Your save DV is instead equal to the points of failure multiplied by the spell's tier.
+The scent lingers on you to the point that it is repulsive and is sure to make socializing near impossible.
+This lasts for the intended duration of the spell as cast normally.
+While affected by the spell this way, the DV of tracking you by scenet is reduced by an amount equal to the spell's tier doubled.

 #### Nralling